Anik (satellite): Anik F3

 According to SatNews Publishers, Anik F3 is a 4634 kg broadcasting and telecommunications satellite which will provide direct-to-home television in the United States, broadband Internet and telecommunications for Bell Canada, and broadcast TV in northern and other remote areas of Canada.
 It was built by EADS Astrium and launched on a Proton-M rocket.
 It was successfully placed into orbit by International Launch Services, who also launched Anik F1R, Nimiq 1 and Nimiq 2.

 However, previous to launch, it was announced that Dish would be leasing the entire capacity of Anik F3 for its entire estimated life of approximately 15 years.
 Today, Anik F3 is used by Dish to beam its "international" foreign language channel offerings.
 A slightly larger reflector provided by Dish to its customers is required to receive the weaker (as compared to the stronger Ku DBS band used by Dish and DirecTV as their primary satellites) Ku FSS band reliably.
 Also, Dish uses a specially designed "combo" LNB that houses both elements necessary to receive Dish services from both 118 and 119 taking the space of only a single LNB.
 The combo LNB is also available part of a single LNBF unit that can also receive additional Dish programming at 110 and 129 satellite locations for reception of Dish's entire Western Arc constellation of satellites providing both SD and HD content.
 Dish does not produce any 118 only LNBF's for its systems, only the combo 118/119 by itself or as part of a single unit that also receives other Dish satellites.

 Anik G1

-The launch of Anik G1 was announced by Telesat on April 16, 2013.
+Anik G1 was launched on April 16, 2013, by a Proton-M from Baikonur Cosmodrome for Telesat.

-Anik G1 is a multi-mission satellite with three different payloads that will provide direct-to-home (DTH) television service in Canada, as well as broadband, voice, data, and video services in South America where economic growth has driven high demand for satellite services.
-It is also the first commercial satellite with a substantial X-band payload for government communications over the Americas and the Pacific Ocean including Hawaii.
-The satellite will be positioned at 107.3° West longitude where it will be co-located with Telesat's Anik F1 satellite, doubling both the C-band and Ku-band transponders serving South America from the 107.3° West orbital location.
+Anik G1 is a multi-mission satellite manufactured by Space Systems/Loral on its LS1300E platform.
+It has three payloads that provide direct-to-home (DTH) television service in Canada, as well as broadband, voice, data, and video services in South America where economic growth has driven high demand for satellite services.
+It is also the first commercial satellite with a substantial X-band payload, for government communications from 178˚W to 35˚W covering the Americas and the Pacific Ocean, including Hawaii.
+The satellite is positioned at 107.3° West longitude where it is co-located with Telesat's Anik F1 satellite, doubling both the C-band and Ku-band transponders serving South America.

+The Anik G1 X-band capacity was leased to the operators of the United Kingdom Ministry of Defence Skynet system, helping Skynet expand to near global coverage.